 The 5:1 curve would imply that offering the direct primary care program actually cost Union County well over $600,000.

 Furthermore, DPC advocates make no adjustments for prior health experience.
-For example, patients with multiple health issues of long standing might choose to avoid the direct primary care clinic’s small, closed panel so they can keep an established relationship with their traditional primary care physician; it makes medical sense.
+For example, patients with multiple health issues of long standing might choose to avoid the direct primary care clinic’s small, closed panel so that they can keep an established relationship with their traditional primary care physician; it makes medical sense.

 There are rigorous ways of evaluating whether Union County’s costs savings reflect some innate superiority of direct primary care or merely that the relatively healthy preferred a different plan than their less healthy counterparts.
 Restrepo compares group costs, but fails to carefully assess whether health status differences between the groups might be driving the “savings”.